 Key Takeaways

-In this post, we’ll build on top of earlier basics and focus on the below areas:
+In this post, we’ll build on top of earlier basics and focus on the following areas:

 We have lots to cover but don’t worry, by the end of this post, you will have run your first Appium-based Android test.
 Excited? ✊?
 Let’s go.